jelin-mi/project-backend/README.md

 Buddy Films is an application which allows​ users to write down a movie their friend (*Buddy*) just recommended them to watch.

-*‘Watchlist’* is a list of movies the user is interested in and previously added or selected from the main list (Films).
+*‘Watchlist’* is a list of movies the user is interested in and previously added or selected from the main list (Movies).

-*'Films'* page displays all the movies recommended.
+*'Movies'* page displays all the movies recommended.
 The user can search for a movie as he types and / or filter by different categories.
 Rating is a valoration of the user’s friend (what the buddy said).

-*'Film detail'* - here the user can see all the details of the movie (movie card).
+*'Movie detail'* - here the user can see all the details of the movie (movie card).
 There are 2 icons representing these actions when clicking on them:

 1. Watchlist icon - click on it to add it to the Watchlist